Dental Sleep Apnea Treatment

 What is the Cause of Obstructive Sleep Apnea?

 Snoring is a sign of the airway narrowing.
+It can be associated with upper and lower jaw positions, narrow high palate and inadequate room for the tongue.
+It can effect skinny or overweight people, at any age, including babies.
 With weight gain the ability of the airway and tongue based musculature to expand the airway during normal respiration often declines.
 Narrowed airway increases the velocity of the air and a building up of a negative aspiratory pressure gradually stretch the soft tissues of the airway.
 When this continues, the airway is further blocked by the tongue being postured back in the throat as the person lies back during sleep.
 In Sleep apnea, the person can actually stop breathing for a few seconds until the protective reflexes of the body kick in the breathing resumes after a huge effort.
 Decreased oxygen and interrupted sleep has many deleterious effects on the body.

 How can Obstructive Sleep Apnea be treated by a Dentist?